Staff

 I am working at HIMS since 1998, and was promoted full professor in 2006 and faculty professor in 2017.
 I am proud to be elected member of the KNAW (Royal Netherlands Academy of Art and Sciences) as well as KHMW (Royal Holland Society of Sciences and Humanities), and currently I am the scientific director of NIOK, (Netherlands Institute for Catalysis Research).
 I received several personal grants to work on my scientific dreams, including an ERC Advanced Grant, NWO-VICI and TOP grants.
 I have an interest in developing new concepts in transition metal catalysis, and particularly on the border between supramolecular chemistry and catalysis.
 I also have an interest in building solar to fuel devices based on molecular components, and generate all knowledge required to achieve that.

-Working at HIMS since 2001, I was appointed Full Professor and Chair in 2008.
-My group focuses on designing new catalysts and materials for sustainable chemistry and energy applications.
-We combine fundamental and applied research, working closely with the chemical industry.
-Our patented catalysts include hydrocyanation (with Rhodia/Solvay), Fischer-Tropsch Synthesis (with Total Gas & Power), and cyanide decomposition (scaled up by Tata Steel).
-I also co-founded the spin-off companies Sorbisense, Yellow Diesel and Plantics.
-On the education side, I published books on Catalysis (also published in Chinese by the Chinese Ministry of Education), Ceramic Membranes, and Porous Materials.
-Since January 2020 I am also the Technical Director CO2 and Circular Economy at the Shanghai Institute for CleanTech Innovation (ICT).
+I joined the UvA in 2001 and was appointed Full Professor and Chair in 2008.
+My group focuses on designing catalysts and materials for sustainable chemistry and energy applications.
+We combine fundamental and applied research, designing new materials based on an understanding of the molecular processes at surfaces.
+Our portfolio includes hydrocyanation (catalyst patented by Rhodia/Solvay), Fischer-Tropsch Synthesis (with Total Gas & Power), and waste cyanide decomposition (scaled up by Tata Steel).
+I also founded three spin-off companies: Sorbisense A/S in Denmark, and Yellow Diesel BV and Plantics BV in the Netherlands.
+On the education side, I teach courses on Catalysis and Sustainable Chemistry and workshops on scientific writing and innovation.
+My textbook “Catalysis: Concepts & Green Applications” is used worldwide and is also available in Chinese.
+I also wrote a textbook on Ceramic Membranes and edited the Handbook of Porous Materials.
+I have strong collaborations with several Chinese institutes, and served as Senior Visiting scholar at Fudan University in 2018 and Technical Director CO2 and Circular Economy at the Shanghai Institute for CleanTech Innovation in 2023.

 After a PhD at AMOLF, a postdoc at the Max-Born Institute in Berlin, and a project leader position at AMOLF, I joined HIMS in 2006.
 My research employs vibrational spectroscopy to (1) live-track dynamic molecular structures (liquid water, but also catalytic systems in cooperation with the Sustainable-Chemistry group, and paint degradation in cooperation with UvA’s PAinT research team); (2) unravel the mechanism of amyloid formation, in cooperation with Mireille Claessens (UT) and Tobias Weidner (Aarhus University); (3) explain how the rich behavior of soft matter can be understood from its constituent molecules (in cooperation with IoP’s Soft- Matter group).
 In each of these areas, an approach that combines chemistry and physics is essential for addressing the research questions.
 To investigate molecular processes at the level of specific chemical bonds, we use vibrational spectroscopy, which is ideally suited for this purpose.